 The Collegiate Leadership Development Program (CLDP) was a co-sponsorship between the United States Hispanic Leadership Institute and McHenry County College (MCC) for the 2018-2019 academic year with the goal to engage and motivate students to become future leaders.
 The opportunity to engage with campus leaders through this program is a way for MCC students to learn about the organizational decision making process.
 Students can network, ask questions, and share their thoughts and feedback with the leaders impacting change on campus.
 The CLDP is led by MCC Student Success Center staff and is focused on promoting and facilitating constructive dialogue and interaction workshops between Hispanic/Latino students and key administrators, faculty, and staff at MCC.
 Program participants met with 90 percent of MCC administration who offered their knowledge and support throughout the program.
-In the 2018-2019 academic year, 10 students participated in the program requirements.
+In the 2018-2019 academic year, 10 students participated in the program.
+Each student participated in a minimum of 6 sessions, and all students met the program requirements.